-Requests of more than $65,000 per year must be supported with evidence that your group or organisation is financially sound, including:
+All applications must be supported with evidence that your group or organisation is financially sound and well run including:

 In addition to the above requirements, requests for more than $250,000 per year must include a set of independently audited accounts for each of the last two years (or two festivals).
 Ideally there will be an unqualified audit opinion for the past two years.